redBorder/redborder-documentation/docs/chapters/more_in_detail/ch4_5_views.md

 Each column in the data table shows the values corresponding to the selected attributes.
 In this table, we can perform various actions:

-- **Timestamp**: You can see the time slot referenced to display the number of events that occurred at that moment.
+- **Timestamp**: you can see the time slot referenced to display the number of events that occurred at that moment.
 With a granularity greater than or equal to 2 minutes, events with less than two minutes difference between them are grouped into a single set.
 To separate them, simply click on the menu icon to the right of the row of the group in question.
-- **Verify event information**: When reaching the maximum granularity of events, it is possible to see all the information in detail of a specific event.
+- **Verify event information**: when reaching the maximum granularity of events, it is possible to see all the information in detail of a specific event.
 To do this, simply click on the information icon to the right of the row in question.
-- **Create object**: Some of the attributes shown in the event information allow the possibility of converting them into an Object.
+- **Create object**: some of the attributes shown in the event information allow the possibility of converting them into an Object.
 This means that these values can add a name and a description that allows the location of an item more quickly and easily.

 !!! info "Keep in mind..."
     Remember that the maximum available granularity is 1 minute.